 - If you aren’t sure and don’t want to risk collecting bad acorns, drop them in a bucket of water.
 If the acorn sinks, it’s good.
 If it floats, it isn’t!
 Dry them off soon after you do this test.
 If you’re interested in growing oak trees, this test is also useful when determining if an acorn is good to plant or not.

 The quantity of the crop is determined by the year, and some years are better than others.
 However, one good tree can produce hundreds of pounds of acorns.
 What an incredible gift.
-There are many different species of Oak locally, and the white Oak group is known to have less bitter acorns than the red Oak group.

 I promise, all of these steps to eating are well worth it!
 They’re also very simple with a bit of guidance.